-Here is a model for how a first meeting with community-members might run:
+Here is a model of how a first meeting with community-members might run:

 - i.
 Welcome remarks by Coordination Team and Local Partners. - ii.
 Check-in Introductions Opening with a key question that everyone is called to respond, creating a common sense through Appreciative inquiry (AI).
-This is a model that seeks to engage stakeholders in self-determined change (e.g. What do you appreciate the most in our local context what are you most proud of in your community?) - iii.
-Present the project We put in the centre of our design people and environment, emphasising to the challenges that we are working on. (e.g. What is the problem we try to address?
-Why are we investing time and resources, what is our mission?) - iv.
+This is a model that seeks to engage stakeholders in self-determined change (e.g. What do you appreciate the most in our local context what are you most proud of in your community?) - Present the project We put in the center of our design people and environment, emphasising to the challenges that we are working on. (e.g. What is the problem we try to address? - Why are we investing time and resources, what is our mission?) - iv.
 Explain ethical considerations and assure transparency of what will be implemented in the future that is related to the group. - v.
 Open a brainstorming session on the reasons for coming together as a group, tapping on the collective knowledge.
 In case of a large group we split the participants in smaller ones (3-5 people/group) to ensure participation and that all the voices are heard. - i.
 Examples on key questions: What are the particular challenges that the local community faces that are different from challenges faced by others in similar context?
-What are opportunities we foresee around agriculture - energy - water treatment?
+What are the opportunities we foresee around agriculture energy water treatment?
 What were the old technics for fencing, irrigation and fertigation? - ii.
 Be patient if the participants do not readily contribute ideas, as they may not have confidence to speak out.
-The Coordinating Team and the Local Partners may take the lead role to get the discussion started. - vi.
+The Coordination Team and the Local Partners may take the lead role to get the discussion started. - vi.
 As the discussion emerge, the Coordinating Team and the Local Partners writes down notes to review them later within the collective. - vii.
-Participants are invited to come together and share their input about the questions discussed, collectively harvesting the shared thoughts.
+Participants are invited to come together and share their input about the questions discussed, collectively harvesting the shared thoughts. - viii.
+We harvest the results through various means like notes, flip charts drawings, audio video and image recording.